kennystrawnmusic/TriggerLinux/README.md

 Rolling release is also important because it means that you always get the newest version of both the apps and the system without the need to upgrade to a major new release.
 Features simply get installed each and every time you install updates to existing software; kind of like Windows 10, but even more frequently.

+## Develop without preconfiguring
+Triggerbox comes with [Qt Creator](https://doc.qt.io/qtcreator) out of the box.
+This powerful IDE provides you with all the necessary tools to design, develop, and/or distribute native apps for Triggerbox, which should work both on phones (when I, the lead developer, can get my hands on a developer-mode Android device, which might be as early as next year) and on desktop computers using the same codebase (just compiled for different architectures).

+Distribution of your projects is also rather straightforward, as [this fantastic Arch Linux wiki page](https://wiki.archlinux.org/index.php/Creating_packages) explains; because `PKGBUILD` files essentially provide instructions for the makepkg command to run on a target device, this will enable you to very easily and quickly compile your code for different architectures just by running `makepkg -si` on multiple devices and saving the resulting .pkg.tar.xz file from each device.
+This also makes for fantastic sideloadability; you can simply distribute a systemd timer along with the `PKGBUILD` file for what you are developing that automatically updates said `PKGBUILD` every given number of days (or hours).
+Again, the beauty of Arch Linux is decentralization; you don't have to rely on repository maintainers making decisions for you if you don't want to.

 # Build Instructions (if you already have Arch Linux installed)
 The `autobuild.sh` script runs everything else for you.
 So simply: